rahmanda/rahmanda.github.io/contents/blog/en/2020-06-16-modifying-style-with-setAttribute-is-bad.md

 ---
 title: Modifying Styles with setAttribute is Bad
 summary: Most of the time, you probably don't need to modify styles from JS.
-But when you do, don't use element.setAttribute.
+But when you do, don't use setAttribute.
 slug: modifying-styles-with-setAttribute-is-bad
 published_date: 2020-06-16
 language: en